FRRouting/frr/doc/user/bgp.rst

    and will not be displayed as part of a `show run`.
 The no form of the command turns off this ability.

+.. index:: [no] bgp default ipv4-unicast
+.. clicmd:: [no] bgp default ipv4-unicast

+   This command allows the user to specify that v4 peering is turned on by default or not.
+This command defaults to on and is not displayed.
+   The `no bgp default ipv4-unicast` form of the command is displayed.

 .. _bgp-peer-filtering:

 Peer Filtering